hamzas4011/konyarestaurant/README.md

 ---

 ## 🌟 About the Project
-This frontend project was created for the course **Webutvikling 2** and focused on building a website for a fictional Turkish restaurant, **Konya Restaurant**.
+This frontend project was created for the course **Webutvikling 2** in collaboration with my classmate, **Fazal**.
+The project focused on building a website for a fictional Turkish restaurant, **Konya Restaurant**.

 ### Key Features:
 - 📜 **Menu Display:** Showcase of the restaurant's menu items.